RooHTaylor/PHP-Course/Introduction to PHP.md

 ### Superglobal Variables ##

-In PHP there are a few variables that are referred to as “superglobal” variables.
+In PHP there are a few variables that are referred to as "superglobal" variables.
 These variables are available in every script and from within every function.
 These variables are:

 * `$_GET` - Contains the HTTP GET variables passed to the script.
 * `$_POST` - Contains the HTTP POST variables passed to the script.